griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 	cp $RNA_HOME/de/tophat_cufflinks/ref_only/isoform* .
 	cp $RNA_HOME/de/tophat_cufflinks/ref_only/read_groups.info .

-See the separate R file in the github repo for part 3 of the tutorial: [Tutorial_Module3_Part3_Supplementary_R.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module3_Part3_Supplementary_R.R)
+A separate R file has been provided in the github repo for part 3 of the tutorial: [Tutorial_Module3_Part3_Supplementary_R.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module3_Part3_Supplementary_R.R)

 In this tutorial you will: